-- smoke and are over 35 years of age - had blood clots in your arms, legs, lungs, or eyes - had a problem with your blood that makes it clot more than normal - have certain heart valve problems or irregular heart beat - had a stroke - had a heart attack - have high blood pressure that cannot be controlled by medicine - have diabetes with kidney, eye, nerve, or blood vessel damage - have certain kinds of severe migraine headaches with aura, numbness, weakness or changes in vision, or any migraine headaches if you are over 35 years of age - have liver problems, including liver tumors - take any Hepatitis C drug combination containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir.
-This may increase levels of the liver enzyme "alanine aminotransferase" (ALT) in the blood. - have any unexplained vaginal bleeding - are pregnant - had breast cancer or any cancer that is sensitive to female hormones
+- smoke and are over 35 years of age

+- have or had blood clots in your arms, legs, lungs, or eyes

+- had a stroke

+- had a heart attack

+- have certain heart valve problems or heart rhythm abnormalities that can cause blood clots to form in the heart

+- have or had a problem with your blood that makes it clot more than normal

+- have high blood pressure that cannot be controlled by medicine or have high blood pressure with blood vessels problems

+- have diabetes

+- o and are over the age of 35

+- with high blood pressure

+- o with kidney, eye, nerve, or blood vessel damage

+- o for more than 20 years

+- have certain kinds of severe migraine headaches with aura, numbness, weakness or changes in vision, or any migraine headaches if you are over 35 years of age

+- have or had breast cancer

+- have liver problems, including liver tumors

+- have any unexplained vaginal bleeding

+take any Hepatitis C drug combination containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir.
+This may increase levels of the liver enzyme "alanine aminotransferase" (ALT) in the blood.

-If any of these conditions happen while you are taking levonorgestrel and ethinyl estradiol tablets, stop taking levonorgestrel and ethinyl estradiol tablets right away and talk to your healthcare provider.
+If any of these conditions happen to you while you are taking levonorgestrel and ethinyl estradiol tablets, stop taking levonorgestrel and ethinyl estradiol tablets right away and talk to your healthcare provider.
 Use non-hormonal contraception when you stop taking levonorgestrel and ethinyl estradiol tablets.